lconnolly/whispersystems.org/_posts/2015-01-13-if-you-see-a-bug.md

 ---
-title: "Blog >> If you see a bug in the code, it's probably dying"
+title: "If you see a bug in the code, it's probably dying"
 layout: post
 ---